Evolutionary pressure: Antibiotic resistance

+Nosocomial infections

-Nosocomial infectionsClostridium difficile, gram-positive bacteria species that inhabits the gut of mammals, exemplifies one type of bacteria that is a major cause of death by nosocomial infections.
+Clostridioides difficile, gram-positive bacteria species that inhabits the gut of mammals, exemplifies one type of bacteria that is a major cause of death by nosocomial infections.

 When symbiotic gut flora populations are disrupted (e.g., by antibiotics), one becomes more vulnerable to pathogens.
 The rapid evolution of antibiotic resistance places an enormous selective pressure on the advantageous alleles of resistance passed down to future generations.
 The Red Queen hypothesis shows that the evolutionary arms race between pathogenic bacteria and humans is a constant battle for evolutionary advantages in outcompeting each other.
 The evolutionary arms race between the rapidly evolving virulence factors of the bacteria and the treatment practices of modern medicine requires evolutionary biologists to understand the mechanisms of resistance in these pathogenic bacteria, especially considering the growing number of infected hospitalized patients.
 The evolved virulence factors pose a threat to patients in hospitals, who are immunocompromised from illness or antibiotic treatment.
 Virulence factors are the characteristics that the evolved bacteria have developed to increase pathogenicity.
 One of the virulence factors of C. difficile that largely constitutes its resistance to antibiotics is its toxins: enterotoxin TcdA and cytotoxin TcdB.
 Toxins produce spores that are difficult to inactivate and remove from the environment.
 This is especially true in hospitals where an infected patient's room may contain spores for up to 20 weeks.
 Combating the threat of the rapid spread of CDIs is therefore dependent on hospital sanitation practices removing spores from the environment.
 A study published in the American Journal of Gastroenterology found that to control the spread of CDIs glove use, hand hygiene, disposable thermometers and disinfection of the environment are necessary practices in health facilities.
 The virulence of this pathogen is remarkable and may take a radical change at sanitation approaches used in hospitals to control CDI outbreaks.